The Spotlight Programme

 The data collated revealed that a small proportion of NPOs, typically those with large infrastructures, are responsible for a third of the entire portfolio’s total carbon emissions.

-The Spotlight Programme works with these NPOs – 30 organisations across 80 sites – to achieve measurable reductions through developing good environmental management practice, and setting achievable, yet ambitious, Environmental Impact Reduction Objectives (EIROs).
+The Spotlight Programme worked with these NPOs in the 2018-22 cohort – 30 organisations across 80 sites – to achieve measurable reductions through developing good environmental management practice, and setting achievable, yet ambitious, Environmental Impact Reduction Objectives (EIROs).

 Latest Spotlight energy reduction results

 Since the programme began, the group has reduced its electricity usage by 20% and reduced its gas usage by 27%.

 Overall the Spotlight programme has reduced its Scope 1 and Scope 2 carbon emissions by 35%, compared to the baseline year of 2018 – 2019.

 Electricity use has decarbonised more quickly than gas; emissions have reduced by 40% as compared to 27% of gas carbon emissions.
 This is partly because grid electricity is being decarbonised through the addition of renewable energy sources but it is also because of the expertise and effort that organisations, together, are putting in to achieve their targets and learn from one another.
 For more info see the 2021/22 annual report.

 Spotlight Trends (Over a Four Year Period)

 The data shows that as a cohort, Spotlight organisations have exceeded their targets for energy consumption and related emissions each year since the 2018/19 baseline.
 The downward trend indicates that supporting organisations in their energy management strategies and operational processes, combined with opportunities to share learning and good practices, can reduce energy-related carbon emissions.
 We have taken this learning forward into the design of our new programme, Transforming Energy.

 Background and Overview of the Spotlight programme

 The Spotlight programme has the following priorities: